 What are the Features and Benefits of Energy Efficient Homes?

-Building your home to ENERGY STAR standards will change how your new Portland home looks and feels, in addition to providing an average $300 in annual savings.
+Building your home to ENERGY STAR standards will change how your new home looks and feels, in addition to providing an average $300 in annual savings.
 Here is a look at some of the key components of an energy-efficient home:

 1. High-efficiency Heating and Cooling